-CHANGE (L. cambire, to barter), a transition or passage from one mode or condition of being (potency) to another (act); alteration, variation, trans-
+CHANGE (L. cambire, to barter), a transition or passage from one mode or condition of being (potency) to another (act); alteration, variation, transformation, modification.

 CHANGE accidental, one that does not involve any mutation of the substantial nature in which the accidents are found, e. g., change of color, of health.

-CHANGE local, a transition from one place to anmoral principles.
+CHANGE local, a transition from one place to another.